Drewry Car Co.

-The Drewry Car Co was a railway locomotive and railcar manufacturer and sales organisation from 1906 to 1984.
+The Drewry Car Co. was a railway locomotive and railcar manufacturer and sales organisation from 1906 to 1984.
 At the start and the end of its life it built its own products, for the rest of the time it sold vehicles manufactured by sub-contractors.

 It was separate from the lorry-builder, Shelvoke & Drewry, but it is believed that James Sidney Drewry was involved with both companies.

 History

-Charles Stewart Drewry (c1843 - 1929) ran a motor and cycle repair business called Drewry & Sons at Herne Hill Motor Works, Railway Arches, Herne Hill, London.
-His son, James Sidney Drewry (1882-1952), formed the Drewry Car Co on 27 November 1906 and opened a small works in Teddington where he started building Birmingham Small Arms Company (BSA) engined rail trolleys and inspection railcars.
+Charles Stewart Drewry (c.
+1843–1929) ran a motor and cycle repair business called Drewry & Sons at Herne Hill Motor Works, Railway Arches, Herne Hill, London.
+His son, James Sidney Drewry (1882–1952), formed the Drewry Car Co on 27 November 1906 and opened a small works in Teddington where he started building Birmingham Small Arms Company (BSA) engined rail trolleys and inspection railcars.
 The products of this works were sold by A.G.
 Evans & Co of London.
 A ready market was found in South America, Africa and India.

-In 1908 BSA (of motor-cycle fame) took over building the railcars in Small Heath, Birmingham.
+In 1908, BSA (of motor-cycle fame) took over building the railcars in Small Heath, Birmingham.
 The person in charge of this was Ernest Baguley who had joined BSA from Ryknield Motor Company in 1907.
 In 1911 Ryknield went into administration and Ernest Baguley left BSA and bought the Ryknield Shobnall Road works from the liquidator, forming Baguley Cars.
 In 1912 Baguley Cars took over the sub-contract manufacture of the Drewry railcars from BSA.
 The Drewry locomotives were soon fitted with Baguley's own 'R'-type engine.

-In 1923 Baguley changed its name from Baguley Cars Ltd to Baguley (Engineers) Ltd, but in the late 1920s Drewry had ambitions for standard gauge railcars, which were on a scale not readily accommodated in the Baguley works and from 1930 a lot of Drewry locomotives were built instead by the English Electric company.
+In 1923, Baguley changed its name from Baguley Cars Ltd to Baguley (Engineers) Ltd, but in the late 1920s Drewry had ambitions for standard gauge railcars, which were on a scale not readily accommodated in the Baguley works, and from 1930 many Drewry locomotives were built instead by the English Electric company.
 Baguley (Engineers) Ltd failed in 1931.

-In 1931 Drewry had a very successful demonstration of its new petrol engined railcar (made by English Electric) on the 7 mile line from Preston to Longridge.
+In 1931, Drewry had a very successful demonstration of its new petrol engined railcar (made by English Electric) on the 7 mile line from Preston to Longridge.
 This comprised one powered carriage, and one trailed carriage.
-The powered car had two 155hp Parsons M8 engines, and the transmission was 5-speed self-changing.
+The powered car had two 155 hp Parsons M8 engines, and the transmission was 5-speed self-changing.
 The powered coach had 16 first class seats and 26 second class, the trailed coach was all first class.

 The demonstration train was one built for service on the Bermuda Railway, and the passengers were VIPs of the railway world from many countries and companies.
 In Bermuda they gave good service until the railway closed in 1948, and then the railway locomotives and rolling stock were shipped to British Guiana - where they were used until that line closed in 1972.
 Drewry went on to export its railcars to many countries, including 35 to New Zealand.